topi314/LavaSrc/README.md

       searchLimit: 6
       #token: "your tidal token" # optional (in case you want to change the token & use your own)
     jiosaavn:
+      decryption: # The decryption configuration for the jiosaavn tracks
+        algorithm: "??" # The algorithm used for decryption (Default "DES")
+        transformation: "??/??/??" # The transformation used for decryption (Default "DES/ECB/PKCS5Padding")
+        secretKey: "??" # The secret key used for decryption (Find your own secret key)
       #apiUrl: "https://apilink.lavalink/api" # the api link used for accessing the jiosaavn api (not recommended to use, use proxies)
       useLocalNetwork: false # whether to use the local network for accessing the deezer api or just rely on the proxies (keep it false if your server is not in India)
       proxies: